Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/02_ConfigureWarehouses.md

      ![Warehouse basic data](../../Assets/Screenshots/RetailSuiteWarehousing/Settings/Warehouse/WarehouseMasterData/WarehouseBasicData.png "[Warehouse basic data]")

 2. Enter a number for the warehouse in the *Warehouse* field.
+This is the warehouse ID.

 3. Select the warehouse group in the *Warehouse group* drop-down list.